Mind's Eye of LLMs: Visualization-of-Thought Elicits Spatial Reasoning in Large Language Models: Experiment

 \subsection{Dataset}

-\paragraph{Natural Language Navigation} We generate 200 square maps of size 3x3 which is described by 9 landmarks in snake order traversal, and a set of navigation instructions. \paragraph{Visual Navigation} We show the distribution of different map configurations in Table \ref{tab:visual_navigation_dataset}.
-As could be noticed that the number of generated map is slightly lower than $2^{k+1}$ as the navigating step $k$ increases, the reason is explained in appendix \ref{sec:a2a}.

-\paragraph{Visual Tiling} We first generate multiple unique configurations to fill a 5 x 4 rectangle with 5 polyomino pieces including two I tetrominoes, two T tetrominoes and one L tetromino.
+\paragraph{Natural Language Navigation} We generate 200 square maps of size 3x3 which is described by 9 landmarks in snake order traversal, and a set of navigation instructions. \paragraph{Visual Navigation} We generate 496 navigation maps and 2520 QA instances in total, covering various map sizes, up to 7×9 and 9×7.
+The data distribution is provided in Table \ref{tab:visual_navigation_dataset} in appendix. \paragraph{Visual Tiling} We first generate multiple unique configurations to fill a 5 x 4 rectangle with 5 polyomino pieces including two I tetrominoes, two T tetrominoes and one L tetromino.
 Then we randomly masked two or three pieces of different types and generate QA instance for each masked pieces.
-Some QA instances are filtered when multiple solutions exist and all answers are correct.
-We show the dataset details in Table \ref{tab:visual_tiling_dataset}.
+The total number of QA instances is 796, and we show dataset details in Table \ref{tab:visual_tiling_dataset} in appendix.